aabewhite/Jack/Sources/Jack/Documentation.docc/Jack.md

     @Stack var name: String // exports the property to JS and acts as Combine.Published
     @Stack var age: Int

-    /// An embedded `JXKit` script context that has access to the jacked properties and jumped functions lazy var jxc = jack().env

     init(name: String, age: Int) {
         self.name = name
         self.age = age